1. Key Characteristics

-German shorthaired pointers need a strong leader who is firm but calm — they won’t respond well to either wishy-washy commands or overly strong discipline.
-Also, GSPs should be socialized when they’re young or they may become reserved or shy around strangers.
+German Shorthaired Pointers need a strong leader who is firm but calm — they won’t respond well to either wishy-washy commands or overly strong discipline.
+Also, GSPs should be socialized when they’re young, or else they may become reserved or shy around strangers.

 4. Is This the Right Dog for You?

 HIGH: GSPs need plenty of physical and mental stimulation, or they may become destructive or anxious.
 They will not do well in a kennel, tied up or left alone.
 They need human companionship as well as exercise.

 LOW: The short coat is easy to manage.
 Brush your German Shorthaired Pointer regularly and bathe only as needed.
 Pay attention to the webbed feet after outdoor jaunts and clean them properly.

 MEDIUM: This is generally a healthy breed, but German Shorthaired Pointers are more prone than others to certain diseases:

 - Mast cell tumors (mastocytomas)

 Here’s a German Shorthaired Pointer’s first snowfall:

 Many German Shorthaired Pointers are in shelters and rescues across the United States, some of them purebred.
 Check with your local shelter or rescue to see if a GSP is waiting for you there.

 If you must go through a breeder, do your research and don’t be an accidental supporter of puppy mills.